Amazon Warehouse Salaries: A Comprehensive Guide to Pay, Benefits, and Career Growth

 Key Factors Influencing Pay

-• Role Complexity: Higher pay for equipment operators (e.g., forklift drivers) and managers.
+• Role Complexity: Increased compensation for equipment operators (such as forklift drivers) and managers.

-• Seasonal Demand: Bonuses and overtime may be available during peak seasons like Prime Day and the holidays.
+• Seasonal demand: Bonuses and overtime can be found during busy times such as Prime Day and the holiday season.

 Average Hourly Wages by Position (2023)